-6.1.5.1.2 Open load in on state for LED
+6.1.5.1.2 Openload in ON state for LED

-For detection of small load currents (e.g. LED) in on state of the switch a special low current detection mode is implemented by using the OLLED EN bit.
+For detection of small load currents (e.g. LED) in ON state of the switch a special low current detection mode is implemented by using the OLLED EN bit.
 The detection principle is based on a digital decision during regular switch off of the output.
-Thereby a current source ( $I{OLLED}$ ) is switched on and the falling edge of the output voltage is evaluated by a comparator at $V{PWR} - 0.75$ V (typ.).
+Thereby a current source ( $I{OLLED}$ ) is switched on and the falling edge of the output voltage is evaluated by a comparator at $V{BAT} - 0.75$ V (typ).

-Figure 21.
-Open load in on state diagram for LED
+Figure 22.
+Openload in ON state diagram for LED

-The OLLED fault is reported when the output voltage is above $V{PWR} - 0.75$ V after 2.0 ms off-time, or at each turn-on command if the off-time $< 2.0$ ms. The detection mode is enabled individually for each channel with the OLLED EN bits inside the LED control register #13-2.
+The OLLED fault is reported when the output voltage is above $V{BAT} - 0.75$ V after 2.0 ms off-time or at each turn-on command in case of off-time < 2.0 ms. The detection mode is enabled individually for each channel with the OLLED EN bits inside the LED control register #13-2.